 Whitechapel and Jack the Ripper

-For quite a few years now, the Whitechapel neighborhood, where Jack the Ripper played a role, has hosted several of the most successful London sightseeing tours.
-If you prefer to do a walking tour, my advice is to find out about the highlights beforehand.
+For many years now, the Whitechapel district, where Jack the Ripper played a role, has hosted several of the most successful London sightseeing tours.
+If you prefer to do a walking tour, my advice is to inform you before the highlights.

-Today, this neighborhood is home to a neighborhood that has nothing to do with the Ripper's era.
-However, his mark is still visible in places like 29 Hanbury Street, where the second victim of the criminal appeared, or Durward Street, where he murdered his first victim.
+Today, this neighborhood is home to a neighborhood that has nothing to do with the Ripper's time.
+However, his mark can still be seen in places like 29 Hanbury Street, where the Ripper's second victim was found, or Durward Street, where he murdered his first victim.

-Nature in the middle of the city: the Natural History Museum
+Nature in the middle of the city: the Museum of Natural History

 The Natural History Museum is one of the most spectacular in London and you should not miss it if you go with children.
-To get there from Whitechapel you should look for the subway lines that lead to South Kesington.
+To get there from Whitechapel you should look for the subway lines leading to South Kesington.